wso2/esb-connectors/stripe/stripe-integrated-scenarios/README.txt

 		- Files:	(a) Proxy - <Stripe_Connector_Home>/stripe-integrated-scenarios/src/scenarios/Marketing and Creating Subscriptions/Case 005/proxy/stripe_createSubscriptionAndNotifyCustomers.xml

-		- Request Parameters:	(a) stripeApplicationFeePercent	- A positive decimal that represents the fee percentage of the subscription invoice amount that will be transferred to the application owner’s Stripe account each billing period.
-								(b) stripeTaxPercent			- If provided, each invoice created by the subscription will apply the tax rate, increasing the amount billed to the customer.
+		- Request Parameters: (a) stripeTaxPercent - If provided, each invoice created by the subscription will apply the tax rate, increasing the amount billed to the customer.
-								(c) stripeCreatedTime			- provide a valid date and time in the format of 'dd-MM-yyyy HH:mm X' (e.g:- 25-02-2015 08:00 +05:30).
-This date and time will be used to return values where the created field is after or equal to this timestamp.

  02. Payment Handling

 	[i] Case-001
-		- Purpose:	(a)
-					(b)
+		- Purpose:	(a) Create invoices in ZohoBooks for the invoices created in Stripe within the day of execution of the scenario.
+					(b) Create contacts and items in ZohoBooks related to the invoices (if they don't already exist).

-		- Files:	(a) Proxy -
+		- Files:	(a) Proxy - <Stripe_Connector_Home>/stripe-integrated-scenarios/src/scenarios/Payment Handling/Case 001/proxy/stripe_sendInvoiceDetailsToClients.xml

-		- Request Parameters:
+		- Request Parameters:	All parameters are usual and self-explanatory.

-		- Special Notes:
+		- Special Notes: In order to successfully execute the scenario, there has to be at least one invoice in Stripe created within the day of execution.

 	[ii] Case-002
-		- Purpose:	(a)
-					(b)
+		- Purpose:	(a) Create payments in ZohoBooks for charges committed in Stripe within the day of execution of the scenario.
+					(b) Acknowledge the customers for their payment via email.
+					(c) Send a summary of all the processsed charges (during the scenario execution) to the organization via email.

-		- Files:	(a) Proxy -
+		- Files:	(a) Proxy - <Stripe_Connector_Home>/stripe-integrated-scenarios/src/scenarios/Payment Handling/Case 002/proxy/stripe_retrieveChargesAndCreatePayments.xml

-		- Request Parameters:	(a)

-		- Special Notes:	(a)
+					(b) Sequence - <Stripe_Connector_Home>/stripe-integrated-scenarios/src/scenarios/Payment Handling/Case 002/sequence/sendPaymentSummaryToOrganization.xml

+		- Request Parameters:	(a) stripeProcessChargesOfAllCustomers - Specify 'true' if charges of all the customers in Stripe should be processed.
+Specifying 'false' would only process the charges of customers given in array in (b).
+								(b) stripeCustomerIds - Array of Stripe customer IDs whose charges need to be processed.
+Specifying 'true' for (a) would make this parameter ignored.

+		- Special Notes:	In order to successfully execute the scenario, there has to be at least one charge in Stripe committed within the day of execution.

  03. Subscription Updates
 	[i] Case-001